BootstrapCMS/CMS/README.md

 ## THIS ALPHA RELEASE IS FOR TESTING ONLY

-### I'd appriciate it if you'd leave my name in the footer unless you have changed my source significatly.
+#### I'd appriciate it if you'd leave my name in the footer unless you have changed my source significatly.
 If you do feel you have changed it significantly, i'd still appreciate some kind of link back.
-Thank you!
+Thank you, and enjoy!

 ## What Is Bootstrap CMS?